 In fact, it cannot be conceptualized and expressed in words, but the one experiencing awakening knows.
 It goes against the logical and rational mind, and initially, it isn’t easy to understand what’s transpiring.

 Awakening is threatening for the ego.
-The ego wants to survive at all costs, but the spiritual awakening is the process of dissolution of the ego.
+The ego wants to survive at all costs, but the spiritual awakening is the dissolution of the ego.
 Therefore, it fights back to survive.
 It comes up with rationalizations for what you are experiencing.

 It scatters the mind and indents it with random thoughts to save the false image that you’ve believed yourself to be.
-The ego wants to hold on to thoughts, beliefs, and ideas because then, it can keep you running around chasing objects of your desire.
+The ego wants to hold on to thoughts, beliefs, and ideas because it can keep you running around chasing objects of your desire.

 You see, spiritual awakening wakes up the individual ego from divine hypnosis, where the individuals experiencing awakening realize that they were never the illusory self they believed themselves to be.
+In this period, the spiritual seeker experience intense emotions and loneliness.

 During this process, identifications with the world of objects comprising names and forms begin to normalize, including subtle forms like feelings, thoughts, and emotions.
 The spiritual seeker at this time experiences panic because it is difficult to come to terms with the reality that what you call “me” does not exist.